What types of income are included? What are the tax rates and allowances? Are you liable to file?

 Example 1

-You receive a state pension in your own country for which you have to pay tax of €1100.
-When declaring this income in Spain, you will also declare the tax payment made abroad, which in turn will reduce the tax liability.
+You receive a state pension from your home country and pay €1,100 in tax there.
+When declaring this income in Spain, you can also report the tax paid abroad, reducing your liability in Spain.

 Example 2.